2020s

 Peter Gleadhill takes a strong chest mark in the deteriorating conditions and Corey Rich powers forward

-Late in the game and the rain pours down on an increasingly desperate Matthias Rose and Max Sievers
+Late in the game and the rain pours down on an increasingly desperate Mattias Rose and Max Sievers

 Brede Seccull surrounded by team mates and opponents